 Activity Days for Schools and Museums

-A massive thank you for supporting us through the pandemic.
-It has been a rollercoaster of uncertainty, change, and achievement.
-COVID has meant change, and we have used it positively to review what we do.
+A massive thank you for your continued support and best wishes.
+The last few years have been a rollercoaster of uncertainty, change, and achievement.
+COVID meant change, and we have used it positively to review what we do.
 The business has not just survived but grown in ways we could not have imagined before April 2020.
 We have never worked so hard and on so many different projects and history days.
 Highlights included large scale projects on Roman and modern slavery, Roman roads, the English Civil War, Gladiators, and the Battle of Agincourt.
-We became used to the constant use of high-tech UV light wands, and the smell of alcohol and chemical sanitisers.
-Slowly we began to realise 2021 had become a special year, and one that we will never forget.
+The last few years have been very special for us, and a time we will never forget.

 When you support a small independent business, you are not just supporting a local business but a family as well.
 A booking is not just a number on a balance sheet but has the power to make a difference to the person, their family, and the future of the business.

-Now more than ever the nature of our days are tailored to fit each school and teaching space, with social distancing, outdoor teaching, tents and awnings, news ways of learning, smaller classes, shorter sessions, regular cleaning, new challenges, and all kinds of fun.
-The outdoor theme can continue with displays of missile weapons, archery, and even Greek and Roman artillery to teach science and history at the same time.
+Now more than ever the nature of our days are tailored to fit each school and teaching space, with new ways of learning, smaller classes, shorter sessions and new challenges.
+We can provide displays of missile weapons, archery, and even Greek and Roman artillery to teach science and history at the same time.
 For those who are even more adventurous we can bring history alive with mounted displays from different time periods.

 We hope to see you all in the future.